 She and Vic began to sway

 slowly.
-His voice was soft in her
+His voice was soft in her ear.
+"When somebody loves you, it's no

-no good unless he loves you, all the way.
+good unless he loves you, all the way.
+Happy to be near you, when you need

-Happy to be near you, when you need someone to cheer you, all the way."
+someone to cheer you, all the way."

-She felt the tears, didn't
+She felt the tears and didn't

-"Friends?" she whispered as she tucked her head into his
+even try to stop them.
+"Friends?" she whispered as she tucked her

 her.
 "Always."